frederickhofmann/frederickhofmann-old.github.io/_posts/2017-06-20-we-are-ux-and-live.md

 ---

 Today I’d like to introduce our first article on our freshly updated Haufe Group Work Blog.
-My name is Claudius and I’ Chief Designer at Haufe Group.
-I
+My name is Claudius and I’m Chief Designer at Haufe Group.

-Why the claim “We are UX”?
+## Why the claim “We are UX”?
 There is a great quote from two experts, kind of gurus in this field you may know, who said that “User Experience encompasses all aspects of the end-user‘s interaction with the company, its services and its products. “

 I believe in that!